South Lincoln Medical Center News

 The Medicare EHR Incentive Program was authorized under the Health Information Technology for Economic and Clinical Health (HITECH) Act, a part of the American Recovery and Reinvestment Act of 2009.

 Digital Mammography at SLMC

 South Lincoln Medical Center has converted to digital mammography.
 The hospital received a grant from the Leona M. and Harry B. Helmsley Charitable Trust and upgraded its mammography services.
-The grant was used to purchase a state-of-art digital mammography unit.
-An upgrade to the radiology workstations, mammography room and patient changing area is in progress.
+The award was used to purchase a state-of-art digital mammography unit.
+An upgrade to the radiology workstations, mammography room, and patient changing area is in progress.

 "This acquisition is a major enhancement to the services that we offer our patients.
 Although the new equipment has a similar appearance to the patient, the quality of the examinations is superior, with increased sensitivity and decreased radiation dose," said Robert Berlin, M.D., Staff Radiologist.

 Similar to a digital camera, a digital mammogram instantly produces a clear image that can then be magnified, enhanced and manipulated, improving the chances of detecting subtle abnormalities.
-In many cases, digital mammograms are able to pinpoint more serious cancers earlier, meaning treatment can begin sooner.
+In many cases, digital mammograms can pinpoint more serious cancers earlier, meaning treatment can begin sooner.